MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Frequently Asked Questions

-There are no FAQs just yet.
+- Why is the Start address not shown?
+    - Check whether the custom fields *lat*, *lon*, *geoadress* are set.
+Use the WordPress-Plugin https://www.advancedcustomfields.com/ for that.

 # Translation, i18n
 ## Frontend
 All (available) strings are translated from English to German, Italian, French and Spanish.
-'Available' means that some tooltips of leaflet are not translatable.
+'Available' means that some tooltips of leaflet-map are not translatable.
 You may find the translation in the file 'fotorama_multi.js' in the function `setlang()`.
 Change it or add your language, if you like so.
 To add your language just add another array like this:
 ```JS
 let it = {
                 'Show all' : "Mostra Tutti",